MarkowskiRafal/Cinema-booking-system/README.md

 * Thymeleaf
 * Bootstrap
 #### Used tools:
+* Maven
 * Lombok
-* Maven

 ## Functions
-- Everyone can browse application.
+- Everyone can browse the application without logging into the system.
-- Additional menu with more options for admin who can 1.) add, 2.) edit and 3.)delete movies.
+- Additional menu with more options for admin who can add, edit and delete movies.
-- Admin can add, edit and delete the day and time when each movie will play in the cinema.
+- Admin can add, edit and delete the day and time when a particular movie will be playing in the cinema.
-- Users can register and login to the application.
+- Non logged in users can register and login to the application.
-- Users can reserve seats.
+- Logged in users can reserve seats.

 #### The repertoire of movies: